Ketansuhaas/mypage/_pages/about.md

 - Generalize across multiple unseen domains
 - Collaborate with other machines

 Hierarchy and collaboration—Humans work as a society, no single person can learn "everything about everything".
 It's either "something about everything" or "everything about something".
-Yet here we are, the most intelligent species ever known to exist.
+Collective intelligence is perhaps a stronger reason behind humanity's progress.
+Why not focus more on developing AI models that collaborate and solve problems?

 <br>